Alemi7523/Alemi7523.github.io/index.md

   - Dazzling Gleam
   - Psychic

-Aquabatics: Water | Status | Raises the user's Special Attack and Speed by 1 stage each.
+Aquabatics: Water.
+Status.
+Raises the user's Special Attack and Speed by 1 stage each.

 She is though, especially on Classic Mode.
 Remember ground moves don’t work for Qwilfish and Lanturn due to Water Surface, although you cab abuse the same with an electric type as long as it isn’t against Lanturn who has Volt Absorb.